goepfert/noise_reduction/readme.md

 - (Cascaded Redundant) Convolutional Encoder-Decoder Network
 - Tensorflow.js
 - Web Audio API
-- Based in vanilla javascript
+- Based on vanilla javascript

 Check some examples here in the [Demo](https://goepfert.github.io/noise_reduction/).
 Note: Example data was also used in the training phase.